Mejdoubee/holbertonschool-simple_shell/README.md

 # Simple Shell

 A simple shell implementation in C.

 ## Description

 This simple shell is a command-line interface for executing system commands.
 It supports running commands in both interactive and non-interactive modes, and it can search for the commands in the system's `PATH`.
-The shell handles command execution, argument parsing, and some built-in commands such as `exit`.
+The shell handles command execution, argument parsing, and built-in commands such as `exit` and `env`.

 ## Features

 - Interactive and non-interactive modes
 - Command parsing and execution
-- Built-in `exit` command
+- Built-in `exit` and `env` commands
 - Searches for commands in the system's `PATH`

 ## Compilation